 Related Reading: How Do I Stop Abusing My Wife?

-“My husband misinterprets everything I say.”
+“My husband misinterprets everything I say and then lashes out.”
 “My wife dismisses everything I say and mocks me.”
 “My husband hurt me deeply with his words.”
 “My wife makes insensitive comments about me.”
 “My husband/wife yells at me.”
 These are all emotionally unsettling experiences.
-If repeated often, they can become triggers for your own unhealthy patterns.
+If repeated often, they can take a toll on your mental health and emotional well-being.
 So, don’t invalidate or bottle up your feelings.

 Go through every single emotion and physical reaction to those words.
 Get deeper into your emotions and deal with them.
-You need to know where you stand vis-à-vis him.
 Your feelings are as important.
 Hurtful words can ruin a relationship, don’t make it worse by robbing yourself of your own feelings.

 Related Reading: 8 Ways To Make An Angry Wife Happy

-Do not suppress your anger or disappointment to get over the hurtful words from your husband’s end.
+Do not suppress your anger or disappointment to get over the hurtful words from your husband/wife.
 Instead, take the positive, constructive approach.
 Allow yourself to feel the full extent of your emotions.
 One way of doing that is journaling.
 Writing down your thoughts can help you to be in tune with your emotions.
-Besides this, you can also consider talking to a friend or a therapist.

 Once you get in touch with your feelings, find a way to channel all the pent-up anger and hurt in a constructive manner.
 Get over your own rage with some physical activity and release your energy.
 Do some breathing exercises.
 These may be simple tips but will help you control your own emotions.

-When your husband says mean things, don’t turn back at him with the same anger.
-Instead, allow yourself some time to cool off, let yourself feel what you’re feeling and try to channel your anger elsewhere to get over it.
+When your husband says mean things or you’re left wondering, “Why does my wife say hurtful things?”, don’t retort with similar anger.
+Instead, let yourself feel what you’re feeling and try to channel your anger elsewhere to get over it.
 Saying mean things out of anger never helps a relationship.
 It’s important to know how to control your anger and channel it in a productive way.

 Ask yourself questions like: Is it normal to say hurtful things in your relationship?
 Is this a one-off?
 Are you in a toxic relationship or is this something that has happened once in a blue moon?
 The answers to those questions should help you assess what your next steps can be.